facelessuser/coloraide/docs/src/markdown/temperature.md

 `sigfig`          | Significant figures to round to.
 This is required to faithfully generate the values as documented in the papers and is set to `#!py 5` by default.
 If set to `#!py 0`, no rounding will be done.
 `planck_step`     | This controls the resolution at which the wavelengths in the CMFs are used to calculate the points along the Planckian locus.
 The original values are calculated with a 1nm resolution, so the default is set to `#!py 1`.
 If a given table has a lower resolution, such as 5nm, this value can be adjusted to properly work with that table.

-To use a different set of CMFS, such as the CIE 1964 10˚ Standard Observer, we could override the default plugin.
+To use a different white point, such as the D50, we could override the default plugin.

 ```py play
 from coloraide.temperature import robertson_1968